MayaSaml/nlp-training-lab/03_transformers/README.md

 Implements a full stack of **8 Transformer decoder blocks** using PyTorch.

 ### 06_transformer_full.ipynb
-Combines all: creates classes Transformer and TransformerWithEmbeddings incorporating previously created classes PositionalEncoding, TransformerEncoder, TransformerDecoder.
+Creates classes Transformer and TransformerWithEmbeddings incorporating previously created classes PositionalEncoding, TransformerEncoder, TransformerDecoder.

+### 07_transformer_from_scratch.py
+Combines all modularized codes, has all classes one-by-one: PositionalEncoding, EncoderBlock, TransformerEncoder, DecoderBlock, TransformerDecoder, Transformer and TransformerWithEmbeddings.
+From now on, let's import from this file all these classes for later usage.

 ---